python/cpython/Doc/library/functions.rst

 .. function:: globals()

-   Return a dictionary representing the current global symbol table.
-This is always the dictionary of the current module (inside a function or method, this is the module where it is defined, not the module from which it is called).
+   Return the dictionary implementing the current module namespace.
+For code within functions, this is set when the function is defined and remains the same regardless of where the function is called.

 .. function:: hasattr(object, name)